pryv/dev-benchmark/README.md

 Client and database components to benchmark Pryv.io.
 Start a database and a certain version of core, run the tests, save the times, then do the same with another version.

+## Benchmark scenarii

+### Domo-Safety

+`src/benchmark/domo-requests.js` holds requests to simulate Domo-Safety's single core instance, as of May 2017: Medium instance on Exoscale.

-### Generators
+## Generators

-You will find a few NodeJS scripts for generating data in `src/generateEvents.js`
+You will find a few NodeJS scripts for generating data in `src/data-generation/`

 ### users